CoderCactus/pokerProject_ADS/README.md

  - Merge Sort

- - Insertion Sort

  - Quick Sort

 ## Deal Cards
-Click the "🃠 Deal Cards" button to:
+Click the "Deal Cards" button to:

 - Shuffle the deck with animation